Q: How will my credits transfer?

 If you plan to be a commuter student, we offer you numerous special services, including a commuter meal plan and a commuter association made up of other students who live off campus.

-You will attend New Student Orientation to make important connections with other incoming transfer students, current students, and faculty advisers, participate in the Honor Code ceremony, and learn about important campus resources.
+You will attend New Student Orientation to make important connections with other incoming transfer students, current students, and faculty advisors, participate in the Honor Code ceremony, and learn about important campus resources.

 You are encouraged to participate in clubs, organizations, events, and traditions of your interest.